 This initiative would create a new category of "persistent offenders" consisting of persons who have been convicted three or more times of "most serious crimes."
-The initiative specifies which crimes will be defined as "most serious crimes" (section 3 of the initiative), essentially consisting of all class A felonies and all class B felonies involving harm or threats of harm to persons.
-When a "persistent offender" is sentenced, the initiative would require the judge to impose a sentence of total confinement for life without possibility of parole.
-For the crime of aggravated murder in the first degree, the initiative would preserve present law allowing the death sentence in some cases.
+The initiative specifies which crimes will be defined as "most serious crimes" (section 3 of the initiative), essentially consisting of all class A felonies and all class B felonies involving harm out."
+It didn't work.
+It was extremely costly, locked up people who didn't need to be locked up to protect us, and locked up people long past the age when they were a risk.